AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 digitalRead(String pin)
 ```
-Sample the bit value of an digital pin.
+Sample the bit value of a digital pin.
 _Arguments_
 *  `String pin` - The name of the pin connected to sample.